GoFightNguyen/GetProgrammingWithFSharp/Unit2_HelloFSharp/Unit2_readme.md

 Not sure where to put this, but here are some takeaways from this code:
 * no `return` keyword - F# assumes the _final expression_ of a scope is the result of that scope.
 * no accessibility modifier - `public` is the default for top-level values.
-With nested scopes(described later), you hide values effectively without restorting to accessibility
+With nested scopes(described in 4.2.1), you hide values effectively without resorting to accessibility
 * no static modifier - static is the default way of working in F#

 #### 4.2.1 Nested Scopes